 ContactPartner Area

-Responsible metals supply chains: building sustainable futures
+Responsible metals supply chains: Building sustainable futures

 The global shift towards renewable energy is imperative to combat climate change.
 However, this transition brings significant challenges, particularly concerning the sourcing of rare critical metals essential for green technologies.